How to get homeowners insurance after nonrenewal

 When homeowners insurance companies choose to nonrenew a policy, they must submit a written notice to the homeowner citing the reason why.
 Some of the most common reasons why a homeowners insurance company could elect to nonrenew a policy are listed below:

-Your area may be designated as too high-risk
+Your area may be designated as too high risk

 An insurance provider may decide to no longer sell coverage in your area or reduce the number of policyholders.
 For example, a carrier may have experienced high losses in a specific zone and decide to reduce its liability, such as during the most recent California wildfires.
-The California Insurance Commissioner issued a one-year moratorium preventing insurance companies from nonrenewal of over one million home insurance policies in the worst-hit wildfire disaster areas.
+The California Insurance Commissioner issued a one-year moratorium preventing insurance companies from nonrenewing over one million home insurance policies in the worst-hit wildfire disaster areas.

 Your history may affect renewal